romanofski/pidgets/README.md

 # pidgets

-Demo app to proof a concept for purebred rendering widgets more dynamically without them tied to a mode.
+Proof of concept app to test an idea for purebred to make rendering widgets more flexible.